 The energy efficiency of everyday items has been improving steadily for the last few decades and continues to be an essential part of cultural conversations.
-To determine how efficient your home electrical system is, you first need to understand what it means to be efficient and which factors affect home power consumption.
+To determine how efficient your home electrical system is, you first need to understand what it means to be energy efficient and which factors affect home power consumption.
 You can then take steps to improve your energy efficiency and conservation efforts in your daily life by upgrading systems as needed and developing conservation habits.

 The factors affecting your home’s energy efficiency start with the power box connecting you to the grid and the circuit breakers acting as a safety valve for your wiring and outlets.
 It is essential to keep these things clear of debris and easily accessed when needed.
 Regularly tidying your power boxes can save wear and tear to the units to a minimum and reduce shorts or sparks from the system.